kairos-io/kairos/docs/content/reference/cli.md

   device: ""
   poweroff: false

 # Cloud init syntax to setup users.
 # See https://rancher.github.io/elemental-toolkit/docs/reference/cloud_init/
 stages:
    network:
      - name: "Setup users"
        authorized_keys:
         kairos:
         - github:yourhandle!
 ```

 ## `register`

-The **register** command can be used to register and drive installation of nodes via QR code with a cloud-init config file ( with `--config`).
+The **register** command can be used to register and drive installation of nodes via QR code with a `cloud-init` config file (with `--config`).

 ```
 NAME:
     register -

 USAGE:
     register [command options] [arguments...]

 OPTIONS:
    --config value
    --device value
    --reboot
    --poweroff
 ```

-When booting `kairos` via ISO, the boot process ends up in displaying a QR code which can be parsed by `kairos register` from another machine.
+When booting Kairos via ISO, the boot process ends up in displaying a QR code which can be parsed by `kairos register` from another machine.

 ### Taking a screenshot